viniciuskneves/articles/use-aws-through-github-actions-without-secret-keys.md

 bucket.grantPut(role);
 ```

-Once deployed everything is ready on AWS side, now we go to GitHub side.
+Once deployed everything is ready on the AWS side, now we go to the GitHub side.

 5. Let's update our GitHub Action to assume the role
 ```yaml